joshuabecker91/Bible-Beasts-Project/README.md

 ## **Continuous Deployment**

 **Automation of the deployment on AWS**
 With a bit more time I would be able to tackle adding the functionality for Automated Continuous Deployment.
-*What I would do to complete this:
+**What I would do to complete this:**
-Add GitHub actions in the .yml file that will automatically update the task definition and service on AWS for our AWS ECS Cluster
+• Add GitHub actions in the .yml file that will automatically update the task definition and service on AWS for our AWS ECS Cluster
-This will take care of continuous deployment for you.
+• This will take care of continuous deployment for you.
 We actually want to update the existing task definition and service, or we can create new and delete the previous.

 Something like this would assist -
 GitHub Action: ECS Deploy Action.